peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 })
 ```

-Notice that this test uses a real Redux store instead of [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store). **Using a real Redux store in your tests effectively closes the loop between UI event and UI update.** In most cases, your tests can use the same store configuration that is used in your application.
+Notice that this test uses a real Redux store instead of [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store). **Using a real Redux store in your tests effectively closes the loop between UI event and UI update.** In most cases, your tests can use the same store configuration used by your production application.

 It might surprise you that this test covers every line of code in the action creator, reducer, and component. **By testing a molecule, you are indirectly testing its atoms.** Just be sure to use a code coverage tool to ensure all your branches are covered.

 More importantly, this test verifies the relationship between atoms.
 For example, the test breaks if the component's `onClick` prop is not mapped to the `incrementCounter` action creator or if the reducer fails to handle the `INCREMENT_COUNTER` action.

-What you have here is a kind of mini integration test.
+What you have here is a narrow integration test where the component API represents the only testing surface.
+Everything inside your component — including its reducers and action creators — is  an implementation detail.
+Now you are free to refactor the guts of your component without having to update your tests.

 > Many people assume integration tests are necessarily broad in scope, while they can be more effectively done with a narrower scope.<br>— Martin Fowler